255AM/sonicspot/README.md

 Sonicspot- A name that tune style game using react hooks and spotify api

-try it out: https://sonicspot.herokuapp.com/
+try it out: https://sonicspot.herokuapp.com/ Occassionaly Heroku returns an H12 error, requiring a second page load.
+I havent isolated the reason for this yet, as it runs quickly locally.
 The server refreshes every 24 hours deleting user high scores.